◊ THE CLASS: Flow Level 2-3 ◊

 Lisa started us off with breathing exercises and ‘om’s’ to give us space to get grounded and bring awareness to our bodies.
 The warm-up section of the class focused on opening our shoulders and chest, and with a few sun salutations we starting to heat up the room.
 The class flowed slowly and nicely.
 Lisa introduced a series of poses with each building on the previous, creating a really fluid experience.
 There was a balancing section and deep stretching opening the front and back body, but not that many challenging positions.
 The hour and a half flew by and we left feeling more open and awake on our Saturday morning.

-To try this class or anything else on their schedule, see Octopus Garden’s contact info below.
+To try this class or anything else on their schedule, see Octopus Garden’s schedule here.